 How the vehicle is loaded affects vehicle handling and ride comfort.
 Never load the vehicle with more weight than it was designed to carry.

 When to Check

-Check the tires once a month or more.
-Do not forget the compact spare, if the vehicle has one.
-The cold compact spare tire pressure should be at 420 kPa (60 psi).
-See Compact Spare Tire ⇒ 314.
+Check your tires once a month or more.
+Do not forget to check the spare tire.
+If the vehicle has a compact spare tire, it should be at 420 kPa (60 psi).